TX to Ae

 R'² + X'² -2R'Ro + Ro² - r² = 0

-Equation (5-7.2) has no terms equivalent to Ro²-r², therefore Ro=r (strictly, Ro=±r, but negative values of resistance are not allowed).
+Equation (7.2) has no terms equivalent to Ro²-r², therefore Ro=r (strictly, Ro=±r, but here we will confine our analysis to positive resistances).
 The circle just grazes zero.

 Finally we may equate -2R'Ro=-R'/G, i.e., Ro=1/(2G).
 The centre of the circle lies at